Movement of Popular Participation: History

 The Fourth Congress of the MPP was held between late 1998 and early 1999.
 The leadership of the MLN-T, headed by Eleuterio Fernández Huidobro, José Mujica and Eduardo Bonomi, managed to impose within the MPP a strategy of programmatic moderation and support for Vázquez's leadership that had been outlined at the beginning of 1995.
 Sarthou and Zabalza, emblematic figures of the early years of the MPP, left the MPP.

-Towards 1999, Mujica had become a major political phenomenon, due in part to his blunt style and his clarity.
-In the elections of that year, Mujica ran for the Senate and the turnout for the MPP was increased, giving the party two seats in the upper chamber.
+By 1999, Mujica had become a major political phenomenon, due in part to his blunt style and his clarity.
+In the elections of that year, Mujica ran for the Senate and the turnout for the MPP increased, giving the party two seats in the upper chamber.
 The growth in popularity continued so that in 2004 the MPP got six seats in the Senate, and contributed to the victory of presidential candidate Tabaré Vázquez who then became the first left-wing president of the country.
 During the Vázquez administration, several members of the MPP held key positions.
 Mujica was Minister of Livestock, Agriculture and Fisheries, and Eduardo Bonomi was Minister of Labor.

 Since 2007 new trends within the MPP have led to the creation of the CAP-L, led by Huidobro.
 In the primary elections of 2009, the MPP reasserted its supremacy as the most important faction in the Broad Front.
 Mujica quit the MPP after the primary elections so that he would not be tied to any particular group within the Broad Front.
 He subsequently won the elections in the same year in November.